rymiwe/weather-rails-app/README.md

 2. **Controller** calls `ForecastService.fetch(query)`.
 3. **ForecastService**:
    - Calls `GeocodingService.lookup(query)` to get coordinates.
-   - Computes a cache key using the coordinates.
+   - Constructs a cache key from the coordinates.
    - Checks `ForecastCacheService.read(lat, lon)`:
      - If a valid, unexpired forecast is cached, returns it immediately.
      - If not, calls `PirateWeatherClient` to fetch a fresh forecast.